gpufit/Gpuspline/package/README.md

 ## Convert Documentation from restructured text to html/latex

-Use documentation_create_latex.bat in this folder or do it manually using sphinx and docs/make.bat.
+Use sphinx and docs/make.bat with parameters html and latex.

 ## Use CMAKE to generate the project

-- Build directory for MSVC14 Win64 is BUILD_BASE_PATH/VC14x64
+- Build directory for MSVC16 Win64 is BUILD_BASE_PATH/VC16x64
-- Build directory for MSVC14 Win32 is BUILD_BASE_PATH/VC14x32
+- Build directory for MSVC16 Win32 is BUILD_BASE_PATH/VC16x32
 - Matlab, Python, Latex (e.g. Miktex) must be available

 See also [Build from sources](https://gpuspline.readthedocs.io/en/latest/installation.html#building-from-source-code) for instructions.

 ## Build for Win32 and Win64

+Build with single precision.
 Everything should run through and the tests should execute successfully.

 - Configuration RelWithDebInfo is used for all builds!
-- With MSVC14 Win64 build target PYTHON_WHEEL, MATLAB_GPUFIT_PACKAGE
+- With MSVC16 Win64 build target PYTHON_WHEEL, MATLAB_GPUFIT_PACKAGE
-- With MSVC14 Win32 build target PYTHON_WHEEL, MATLAB_GPUFIT_PACKAGE
+- With MSVC16 Win32 build target PYTHON_WHEEL, MATLAB_GPUFIT_PACKAGE
 - On one of them also build target DOCUMENTATION_PDFLATEX (SOURCE_BASE_PATH\docs\_build\latex\Gpuspline.pdf will be created from Gpuspline.tex at the same location)

 ## Run the examples for the Bindings